lakshayuppal779/FaceSearch/README.md

 ## Conclusion

-The FaceSearch app combines Flutter's capabilities with best practices in UI design, network communication, and error management.
+This app combines Flutter's capabilities with best practices in UI design, network communication, and error management.
 It not only functions as a powerful tool but also serves as an excellent portfolio project to demonstrate the ability to create robust, real-world applications suitable for showcasing to potential employers or recruiters.